First in a series interpreting the results of Iowa's 2018 state and federal elections. Since publication, I have updated numbers with official totals.

 Fred Hubbell received more votes than any Democratic nominee for Iowa governor since Harold Hughes was re-elected in the 1964 Democratic landslide.
 He gained more votes than most of the candidates elected Iowa governor in the past 50 years, including Terry Branstad five of the six times he was on the ballot.
-Nevertheless, Hubbell lost to Governor Kim Reynolds by about 39,000 votes, according to unofficial returns.
+Nevertheless, Hubbell lost to Governor Kim Reynolds by about 39,000 votes, according to unofficial returns (UPDATE: The final margin was about 36,000 votes.)

 Anecdotal reports of long lines at Iowa polling places on November 6 cheered Hubbell supporters, but the outcome of the governor's race is a reminder that high turnout doesn't only help Democrats.